My Portuguese Sandwich Recipe: Bringing Lisbon’s Flavors to Your Kitchen

 Add the pork slices to this marinade and let it soak up all that goodness for at least 2 hours for the best portuguese sandwich.

-Sauté the super thin pork slices in batches.
+Sauté the super thin pork slices in batches and set aside.
 We’re talking 2-3 minutes per side, tops.
 Don’t over do it!
 You want it golden and that doesn’t take long at all.

-Once all the pork is cooked, pour the reserved marinade back into the pan and let it come to a boil for a few minutes.
-Then reduce heat and let simmer until the sauce is reduced.
+Once all the pork is cooked and set aside, pour the reserved marinade back into the pan and let it come to a full boil for a few minutes.
+Reduce the heat and add the pork back to the pan and let simmer until ready to serve.
+Don’t let the sauce reduce too much (add more white wine if the pan starts to go dry.)
 You want the sauce to be the consistency somewhere between gravy and the traditional au ju sauce for french dip sandwiches.
 The long simmering process allows the flavors to meld beautifully, resulting in tender pork infused with a rich, garlicky paprika wine sauce.

-This is a subject of much debate, for a truly authentic bifana you’ll need to let the cooked bifana (pork and reduced sauce) cool, preferably overnight, in the fridge and then heat and serve the next day.
+This is a subject of much debate, for a truly authentic bifana you need to let the cooked bifana (pork and reduced sauce) simmer for a while, then remove from heat, cool, preferably overnight, in the fridge and then heat again the next day and serve when ready.

 OR